Home>Fixed Deposit>Fixed Deposit vs SIP

 What is the difference between RD and FD?

-Recurring Deposit (RD) is a savings scheme offered by banks and post offices, in which a fixed amount is deducted from your savings bank account every month for a fixed tenure of 6 months to 10 years.
+Recurring Deposit (RD) is a savings scheme offered by banks and post offices in which a fixed amount is deducted from your savings bank account every month for a fixed tenure of 6 months to 10 years.
 Depositors earn higher interest than the savings account, making it an option worth considering.
 Unlike FDs, it allows you to make investments in instalments.
-Similar to a fixed deposit account, the returns on an RD are assured and risks involved are relatively low.
+Like a fixed deposit account, the returns on an RD are assured, and the risks involved are relatively low.

 What is the difference between PPF and SIP?

-Unlike SIP, Public Provident Fund (PPF) has a lock-in period of 15 years.
+Unlike SIP, the Public Provident Fund (PPF) has a lock-in period of 15 years.
 One of the few instruments to enjoy the exempt-exempt-exempt status, PPF offers tax deductions on investments up to Rs 1.5 lakhs per year.
 In addition, PPF currently earns an interest of 7.1%.
-SIPs, on the other hand, are market-linked and, therefore riskier than PPFs.
-However, the money you invest in SIPs is not locked-in for an extensive period.
+SIPs, on the other hand, are market-linked and, therefore, riskier than PPFs.
+However, the money you invest in SIPs is not locked in for an extended period.
 Therefore, SIPs provide higher liquidity compared to PPFs.

 What is the minimum investment I can make in a SIP?